rdvnnl/kotlin-web-site/docs/topics/properties.md

 ## Delegated properties

-The most common kind of property simply reads from (and possibly writes to) a backing field using the default getter and setter, while custom getters and setters let you define any kind of property behavior.
+To reuse logic and reduce code duplication, you can delegate the responsibility of getting and setting a property to a separate object.

-Between these two, there are common patterns for how properties work.
-Examples include:
+Delegating the accessor behavior keeps the property's accessor logic in one place.
+This approach is useful when implementing behaviors like:

 * Computing a value lazily.
 * Reading from a map by a given key.
 * Accessing a database.
 * Notifying a listener when a property is accessed.

-You can implement these common behaviors as libraries using [delegated properties](delegated-properties.md).
+You can implement these common behaviors in libraries for reuse across your project.
+For more information, see [delegated properties](delegated-properties.md).